Eric-S-Thompson/GoatGen-Rhyme-Generator/README.md

 ## Webscraper
 - Uses the Genius API to scrape lyrics into a file.
 Requires you to have your own token (See: https://docs.genius.com/)
 - Paste your token into /lyrics/token.txt
-- File is saved in /lyrics/
+- Lyric files are saved in /lyrics/
 ![scraper](images/2-GoatScraper.PNG)
 ## Generator
 - Reads in a file specified by the user, searching in the /lyrics/ folder
-- Add any text file you wish, just have each part separated by a newline
+- To add your own files simply place them in /lyrics/, formatted so that each verse is separated by a newline
 - A pre-loaded lyric file called goatLyrics, containing 9000 lines of songs by The Mountain Goats, is included by default
 - Has two modes: Normal and Rhyme Scheme
 ### Normal Mode